harvardfop/harvardfop.github.io/_posts/1111-11-11-fop-policies-and-procedures.md

 #### Policy

 - Solo hikes can only be carried out in the following conditions.
 If any of these conditions are not met, the FOP trip cannot perform a solo hike:
   - No group member has a medical condition that could result in a change from that person's normal state.
   - Nobody in the group has an allergy or medical condition that would put that person in danger if alone.
   - The weather poses minimal risk to group safety or morale.
   - Participants have previously experienced similar terrain and leaders have assessed all participants as being capable of comfortable independent movement along the proposed route.
   - The trail is clearly marked.
-   - Nobody in the group is overly tired, feeling emotionally detached or dis-heartened, or having difficulty hiking.
+  - Nobody in the group is overly tired, feeling emotionally detached or disheartened, or having difficulty hiking.
 - The solo hike must be carried out in a specific manner to minimize the risk of people becoming lost or injured.
 FOP trip participants are never allowed to simply hike alone in an unstructured manner:
   - One leader is in the sweep and one in the lead position so that participants are sandwiched between leaders.
   - Participants are separated by short, regular intervals so that they are able to communicate verbally with the person immediately in front and behind them.
   - The solo hike only runs for a specified amount of time or distance so that the leader in front knows when to stop and regroup.
   - At any junction or detour the leader must stop and wait to regroup.
   - Participants must not deviate from the established trail.

 ### Stoves/Fuel